 - Raise the cutting height of your lawnmower as the summer months approach.
 Longer grass shades the soil better, keeping it moist.

-We hope these tips help you keep your yard in tip-top shape this summer.
+These summer lawn care tips should keep your lawn healthy and looking great this year.
 If you're short on time, TaskEasy has a large network of experienced contractors that can help you out!